 safety, the elderly woman slowly came around.
 "She finally said

 yes," says Heimberg.

-Nine out of ten parents, says Henry, don't want to burden their
+According to Henry, nine out of ten parents don't want to burden

 communication.
 "Parents sometimes hide things from their adult